 6.19.1 Cell reselection measurements triggering based on service time

 It is optional for UE camped on NTN cell to support triggering of early cell reselection measurements based on the service time broadcasted by the cell as specified in TS 36.304 [14].
 This feature is only applicable if the UE supports ntn-Connectivity-EPC-r17.

+Editor’s note: FFS whether to add trigger based on neighbor satellite start time.

 6.19.2 Discontinuous coverage